berik-99/LogMQ/README.md

 - **Centralized log management** across multiple applications and platforms.
 - **Modular design** for easy extension and integration with other logging frameworks.
-- **Scalable architecture** using MessageQueue for efficient log routing.
+- **Scalable architecture** using a Message Queue for efficient log routing.
 - **Future-proof**: Planned support for non-.NET loggers and other languages.

 ### 📖 Overview